The previous chapter may be found here.

 Tsankawi Pumice, which consists of two beds separated by a very

-thin ash layer (mostly eroded at this location.)
-Above are surge
+thin ash layer (mostly eroded at this location to form a

-Alamos Mesa as well, where the upper bed is quite thin and
+well, where the upper bed is quite thin and the ash layer

-the ash layer separating it from the lower bed is no more than a
+separating it from the lower bed is no more than a slight notch.

 The Tsankawi Pumice can be distinguished from other pumices of